KADIST VIDEO LIBRARY FAQ

 Who is involved?

-KVL is managed by KADIST and advised by Rudolf Frieling, Curator of Media Arts at SFMOMA.
-Special thanks for Peter Belkin, who organized and produced KVL, and Oliver Wise who wrote the code to make it work.
+KVL is managed by KADIST and advised by Rudolf Frieling, Curator of Media Arts at San Francisco Museum of Modern Art (SFMOMA).
+Special thanks to Peter Belkin, who organized and produced KVL, and Oliver Wise who wrote the code to make it work.
 If you have technical issues, please send an email to [email protected]

 How do you watch the videos?